Think Less, Label Better: Multi-Stage Domain-Grounded Synthetic Data Generation for Fine-Tuning Large Language Models in Telecommunications: Experiments

 \subsection{Seed Data Curation}

 We begin with seed data preparation to provide few-shot examples for both the base stage and refinement stage of domain-grounded synthetic data generation.
 We manually create 50 questions derived from troubleshooting documents covering diverse topics and alarms related to power systems in the telecom domain.
 For each question, we use HippoRAG in combination with LLMs (GPT-4o, LLaMA-3.3-70B-Instruct, and DeepSeek-R1-70B) to generate detailed stepwise solution plans.
 These QA pairs are then verified and refined by subject matter experts (SMEs) to ensure technical accuracy and completeness.
 Each finalized seed sample consists of three components: the question, the answer, and the top-3 relevant context chunks retrieved by HippoRAG.
+Although the limited number of expert-curated seed QA pairs may constrain question diversity, they are used only as few-shot exemplars to steer the base model toward diverse QA generation, and retrieval-grounded RAGAS metrics with strict answerability and groundedness filtering ensure the robustness and quality of the resulting synthetic dataset.